Slider Widget Documentation

 Schemes control the look and feel of a widget.

-Note: To learn more about Schemes, how to add a new scheme, and how to apply it to the widget, refer to this link.
+Note: To learn more about Schemes, how to add a new scheme, and how to apply it to the widget, refer to "About the Schemes and Scheme Editor" page.

-To learn how to set the Scheme for a slider widget, click on the questionMark button next to the Scheme property editor of the Object Editor.
+To learn how to set the Scheme for a slider widget, click on the 1739495359617-691.png button next to the Scheme property editor of the Object Editor.

 This launches the Slider Scheme Helper window containing tips on how different sections of the scheme color table manipulate various elements of the widget.

-The information from the Slider Scheme Helper and the example color scheme is summarized in the table below:
+The information from the Slider Scheme Helper and the example color scheme is summarized in Figure 6:

 Slider scheme helper table

-Understanding how the various segments of the color table influence the slider's appearance, assists you in selecting the appropriate colors.
+Note: Understanding how the various segments of the color table influence the slider's appearance assists you in selecting the appropriate colors.

 Back to Top